 A Government bus runs every day from Manali from mid-June to mid-October.
 You can catch the bus from the Manali bus stand.
 You can grab a seat in front if you can make it there before 5 in the morning.
 This is the cheapest way for visiting Kaza and will cost you less than US$7.
-This is the official site for buying the bus ticket.
+This is the official site for buying a bus ticket.

 Manali to Kaza by Private Vehicle

 The most convenient way of visiting Kaza is by hiring a 4×4 vehicle.
-It will cost you around US$150 but will give you the freedom to stop for taking photos of this wonderful route whenever you want to.
+It will cost you around US$150 but will give you the freedom to stop in places for taking photos of this wonderful route whenever you want to.